October 3, 2025 (5mo ago) — last updated March 6, 2026 (10d ago)

 6. Different Relationship Priorities and Expectations

 One partner may want marriage and children; the other may prefer long-term, undefined dating.
-Career-first priorities can also collide with a partner who expects the relationship to come first.
+Career-first priorities can collide with a partner who expects the relationship to come first.

 • Define expectations explicitly and discuss timelines for milestones.